 The nature, techniques, and uses of accounting from a manager's perspective are covered.
 Topics include accounting methodology, corporate financial statements and disclosures, alternative accounting measurement techniques, interpreting quality of earnings, strategic planning, and operational decision making.

-The use of basic statistics, probability concepts, sampling distributions, hypothesis tests, correlation/regression analysis and analysis of variance for making rational business decisions under conditions of risk and uncertainty are reviewed.
+This course covers the use of basic statistics, probability concepts, sampling distributions, hypothesis tests, correlation/regression analysis and analysis of variance for making rational business decisions under conditions of risk and uncertainty.
 Applications of the computer and standard software packages as management tools are used to simplify and facilitate this process.

 Management and Organizational Behavior